 Fluorochemicals are used to manufacture CFCs, HFCs, and HCFCs that serve as refrigerants.
 Moreover, they have a wide application in the refrigeration industry with key use in refrigeration equipment, heat ventilation air-conditioning (HVAC), self-chilling beverages cans, and defrost systems.

-This industry is expected to witness significant growth due to mounting demand for refrigerants in the automotive industry and consumer durables.
-In addition, this industry shows a high growth potential in the forecast period due to rising demand for the cooling equipment.
-Asia Pacific is expected to witness high consumption due to rapid expansion of the manufacturing base, coupled with growth of the automotive industry in this region.
+This industry is expected to witness significant growth due to the mounting demand for refrigerants in the automotive industry and consumer durables.
+In addition, this industry shows high growth potential in the forecast period due to rising demand for the cooling equipment.
+Asia Pacific is expected to witness high consumption due to the rapid expansion of the manufacturing base, coupled with the growth of the automotive industry in this region.

 Asia Pacific accounted for over 45.0% share of the global volume in 2013.
 It is expected to witness significant gains and expand at a healthy CAGR in terms of volume over the forecast period.
 Positive outlook towards the automobile sector in China, India, Indonesia, and Malaysia is expected to increase the application of refrigerants in HVAC systems for vehicles and thus contribute to industry growth.

-Abundance of aluminum reserves in China, India, and Australia, along with the regulatory inclination to promote FDI in the domestic metal sector, is expected to increase its application in the region.
+The abundance of aluminum reserves in China, India, and Australia, along with the regulatory inclination to promote FDI in the domestic metal sector, is expected to increase its application in the region.
 The U.S. government announced to phase out certain fluorochemicals including HCFC-22 (also called R-22) and HCFC-142b from 2010, which is expected to pose a negative impact on the market growth over the forecast period.

-Top four manufacturers accounted for over 40.0% share in the global fluorochemicals market in 2013.
+The top four manufacturers accounted for over 40.0% share in the global fluorochemicals market in 2013.
 Key manufacturers include DuPont, Arkema SA, 3M, Solvay SA, Daikin Honeywell, Asahi Glass, and Dongyue.
 In July 2014, Solvay commenced the production of NOVOLOK at Quzhou, China.

 In June 2010, 3M announced plans to adopt a new non-toxic perfluorooctane-sulfonyl fluoride technology to develop new products.
 These chemicals can be used as oil and water repellent coatings.
-New product developments, along with expansion of production in manufacturing units located in or near high demand regions, are expected to remain critical success factors for growth.
+New product developments, along with the expansion of production in manufacturing units located in or near high demand regions, are expected to remain critical success factors for growth.

 Avail customized purchase options to meet your exact research needs: